-For someone who has never seen a parabolic solar cooker before, it can be baffling.
+For someone who has never seen a parabolic solar cooker before, it can be baffling

-Like the Death Star, SolSource directs rays of light to the center of a curved surface.
+Like the Death Star, the reflectors of SolSource directs rays of light to the center of a curved surface.
 Unlike the Death Star, the light does not combine into a single beam.
 If there is no cookware in the SolSource pot stand, the light just passes through the center and heads back into the sky in harmless individual rays.
 Things can only get hot at the “focal point” where all the rays converge.

 Here’s a short video our team has made to demonstrate how SolSource focuses light for cooking.
 It’s actually a lot of fun to try at home if you have a SolSource or another parabolic solar cooker, since you can make lots of cool images on the walls by reflecting a light source in the dish.